nico671/Data-Analysis/README.md

-# Baseball Data Analysis
+# Data Analysis Projects

-This repository is dedicated to analyzing baseball data.
-This is more of an experimentation repository where I try out different models and techniques to see what insights can be gleaned from baseball statistics.
-Currently the only finished analysis is an Elo rating system for predicting game outcomes.
-More analyses may be added in the future.
+This repository contains various data analysis projects, primarily focused on baseball statistics and metrics.

+## Currently Public Projects

+1. [MLB Elo System](MLB_elo.ipynb): An implementation of the Elo rating system for MLB teams.

+## Currently Working On

+- **Swing Plus Analysis**: Creating advanced metrics for evaluating baseball swings using pitch by pitch Statcast data.